containers/podman/docs/tutorials/podman-for-windows.md

 Port forwarding also works as expected; ports will be bound against localhost (127.0.0.1).
 Note: When running as rootless (the default), you must use a port greater than 1023.
-See the Rooftull and Rootless section for more details.
+See the Rootful and Rootless section for more details.

 To launch httpd, you can run: